bgoonz/gists-revamp/by-extension/markdown/Scope-context-closure.md

 > Why could this be a problem?

-It seems reasonable to want `counter` to _only_ be accessed/modified through our `addOne()` function, but if our variable is defined within the global scope, it’s simply not so.
+It seems reasonable to want `counter` to _only_ be accessed/modified through our `addOne()` function, but if our variable is defined within the global scope, it's simply not so.

 This may not seem like a major concern — we can just make sure we don’t access it directly.

 We need some form of encapsulation — i.e. the data our function relies on is _completely_ contained within the logic of that function

 ### Inner Scope